davdma/floodmaps/src/floodmaps/README.md

 ### Prerequisites
 1. **Environment**: Python environment with `torch`, `wandb`, `hydra`, and other dependencies installed via `envs/` conda environment yml files
 2. **Wandb Account**: For experiment tracking and visualization
-3. **API Key(s)**: Needed if using the repo to download new satellite data using Microsoft PlanetarySTAC or AWS S3 bucket
+3. **API Key(s)**: Needed if using the repo to download new satellite data using Microsoft PlanetarySTAC (recommended) or Copernicus STAC or AWS S3 bucket

 ### Workflow
 ```